kitofr/kitofr.github.io/_drafts/practice_make_perfekt.md

   2. Your team becomes successful and the value of the team rises.
   3. Advertising during game play on television.

-Now imagine you banned practice.
+**Now imagine you banned practice.**

 Practice does not generate any money, right.
-Practice does not raise the value of the players, because they are only evaluated while playing.
+It does not raise the value of the players, because they are only evaluated while playing.
 The team doesn't *win* anything during practice, nor can you sell any advertising on television during practice. *Useless*.